OBESystem/obe-system/README.md

 # obe-system
 # need to run both backend and frontend together
-# install axis into backend folder
+# install axis into frontend folder
 #